Duplicate Account Detection

 Week 1

 A user signs up as "Sam Rivera" with a personal email.
-Normal scores across the board.
-They use your product, engage with community features, and claim a referral bonus.
+Normal scores across the board, ordinary use of the product, some community participation, a referral bonus duly claimed.

 Week 3

 Sam's account is established and active.
-Nothing suspicious.
+Nothing out of place.

 Week 4

-A new signup appears as "Chris Morgan" with a different email provider.
-Same device fingerprint.
+A new signup appears as "Chris Morgan" with a different email provider and the same device fingerprint, nothing changed but the chair.
 Dregs immediately drops the Uniqueness score to ~15 on both accounts and creates a relationship link between them.
 The Authenticity score falls to ~40 as cross-account name patterns are flagged.

 Seconds later

 A "Multiple Accounts" badge is assigned based on your badge rules.
-An alert fires to your configured channels.
-If you have webhooks set up, Dregs notifies your application directly so it can freeze the referral bonus, restrict voting privileges, or flag the accounts for review — all before the second account finishes onboarding.
+An escalation fires to your configured channels.
+If you have webhooks set up, Dregs notifies your application directly so it can freeze the referral bonus, restrict voting privileges, or flag the accounts for review, all before the second account finishes onboarding.

-No manual investigation needed... the duplicate is caught and linked within seconds of signup.
+No manual investigation needed... the duplicate is caught and linked almost instantly at signup, with less manual review to do afterwards.

 Responding to Duplicate Accounts

 Detection is only half the story.
-How you respond depends on your product and what the multi-accounter is doing.
-Dregs gives you the data to automate whichever approach fits.
+How you respond depends on your product and what the multi-accounter is up to.
+Dregs gives you the data to automate whichever approach fits, and keeps false positives in check: every score opens into its observations, so you can see exactly why two accounts were linked before you act.

 Account merging